 Location, location, location.
 This phrase has been around for the better part of a century, but it’s even more relevant today.
-In an increasingly globalized world, with rapid shifts in the economy due to COVID-19, location strategy has certainly evolved.
-But it remains a critical part of any company’s success story.
+In a world where global remote work solutions have become prevalent as the world moves further from the global pandemic, location strategy continues to evolve, and remains a critical part of any company’s success story.

 What is location strategy?